latenitefilms/GyroflowToolbox/docs/how-to-use.md

 ### Applying the Effect

-You should always put the Gyroflow Toolbox effect on a clip inside a Compound Clip (see [limitations above](#limitations)).
+You should always put the Gyroflow Toolbox effect on a clip INSIDE a Compound Clip (see [limitations above](#limitations)) with the EXACT same RESOLUTION and FRAME RATE.

 It will then look like this: